 Under A-IFRS and US GAAP, provisions relating to present obligations from past events are recorded if the outflow of resources is probable and can be reliably estimated.
 A-IFRS requires the time value of money to be taken into account when making a provision.
 In contrast, US GAAP only permits a provision to be discounted where the amount of the liability and timing of payments are fixed or reliably determinable, or where the obligation is a fair value obligation (e.g., asset retirement obligation).
 Where there is a range of possible outcomes, A-IFRS requires a provision for the expected value to be made.
-If a range of estimates is predicted and no amount in the range is more likely than any other amount in the range, the 'mid-point' of the range is used to measure the liability Under US GAAP, where the liability is not measured at fair value and there is a range of possible outcomes and no amount in the range is more likely than any other amount in the range, the 'minimum' (rather than the 'mid-point') amount is used to measure the liability.
+If a range of estimates is predicted and no amount in the range is more likely than any other amount in the range, the 'mid-point' of the range is used to measure the liability Under US GAAP, where the liability is not measured at fair value and there is a range of possible outcomes and no amount in the range, is more likely than any other amount is used to measure the liability.
 Due to the nature of the provisions recorded by the Company, the difference in accounting policies did not result in a GAAP difference.